lendingarch/guides/protocol/git/README.md

     git fetch origin
     git rebase origin/master

-Resolve conflicts.
+Resolve conflicts with meld or similar tool.

+    git mergetool -t meld

+Do quick self-review before commiting the code.
+This allows you to catch obvious bugs and unnecessary debug code.

+    git difftool

 When feature is complete and tests pass, stage the changes.

     git add --all